ferus-web/bali/README.md

 Bali is still not in a usable state yet and is probably unstable.
 It is not meant to be used in production for now.

 # Usage
-Whilst not a "real-world usage", Bali is integrated into the [Ferus web engine](https://github.com/ferus-web/ferus) and used as the JavaScript runtime's primary execution backend.
+* Bali is integrated into the [Ferus web engine](https://github.com/ferus-web/ferus) and used as the JavaScript runtime's backend
+* It is integrated into [Basket](https://github.com/xTrayambak/basket), a fast app launcher for Wayland compositors for configuration.
+Have a cool project that you use Bali in?
+Open a PR and add it here! :^)

 # How fast is it?
 With some recent codegen optimizations, Bali is already pretty fast on cherry-picked benchmarks.